-Rescheduling or Modifying Bingo Commitments
+Rescheduling or Modifying Bingo Commitments:

 SMHSC recognizes that Members may be unable to attend either a mandatory or chit bingo event due to unforeseen circumstances that occurred after enrolling in a bingo event.
+It is up to the Member to find a replacement worker if they are unable to work their scheduled shift.